Weston-super-Mare Lifeboat Station: 1966 onwards

+It was decided to withdraw the conventional motor-lifeboat from Weston-super-Mare, and place one of the new small fast (18-004) lifeboats on station.
+The 18 ft lifeboat was initially designated as an Offshore lifeboat.
+Until the new boat was ready, the station operated two Inshore lifeboats.
+Calouste Gulbenkian would never return to Weston, and was reassigned first to the relief fleet, and for a short period at at the end of her service life in 1990.
+The lifeboat house was retained, and both boats could be launched down the slipway on a special carriage.

+In 1973, the lifeboats were formally re-designated as Inshore lifeboats, and renumbered as lifeboats.
+A-504 continued to serve at Weston until 1983, when she was replaced by the 7.21 m Weston Centenary (B-557).

 A heavy storm in 1991 damaged a large part of the slipway.
 Repairs were undertaken by the following summer, with the two ILBs meanwhile moored afloat in the River Axe at Uphill.
 In 2007 the poor condition of the slipway again forced its closure.
 The launch site moved to an old slipway on the north side of the island.
-The crews continued to use the 1889 boathouse but the lifeboats were kept on their launch trolleys on Birnbeck Island outside the boathouse.
+The crews continued to use the 1889 boathouse, but the lifeboats were kept on their launch trolleys on Birnbeck Island outside the boathouse.
 In April 2011 a new "temporary" boathouse was erected to give them cover.
 This cost £70,000 but can be removed once permanent facilities can be provided again and then reused elsewhere.